-Weddings today are so different than when I began my career as a florist in a full-service flower shop.
+Weddings today are so different than when I began my career as a florist in my full-service flower shop.
 To communicate their vision, brides would come into the store carrying magazines with pages saved, bulging with pieces of paper sticking out.
 This was in the early years of the internet, so bridal magazines were their primary source of inspiration.

 Back then, the ceremony was everything.
 I really don’t remember making centerpieces or any other decor for the reception.
-The interesting thing is that brides in the 1990s spent only slightly less for just their personal and ceremony flowers than brides today spend on flowers for the ceremony and reception.
+The interesting thing is that brides in the 1990s spent only slightly less for just their personal and ceremony flowers than brides today spend on flowers for the entire ceremony and reception.
 Your wedding is likely the largest single-day expense so far in your life.
 Therefore it’s important to make sure you’re communicating effectively.

 The best way to communicate your vision with your vendors